preynolds/git-backup/README.md

 Usage:

-1. clone your repositories into one location (baseDir) on some server
+1. Clone your repositories to be backed up into a single directory on some server mkdir /home/myuser/mybackups cd /home/myuser/mybackups git clone user@server:repo1 git clone user@server:repo2
-2. modify `baseDir` to match the actual directory on your server
+2. Modify `baseDir` to match the full path to the directory you used in step 1
-3. run `./backup.rb`
+3. Run `./backup.rb`
-4. add it to cron via `crontab -e` for scheduled backups
+4. Add it to cron via `crontab -e` for scheduled backups